-English learners are tested annually on the state-approved English language proficiency assessment; ELPA21.
+English learners are tested annually on the state-approved English language proficiency assessment.
+ELPA21.
 ELPA21 with accommodations is the alternate annual assessment for ELs with significant cognitive disabilities.
-ELPA21 The state-approved English language proficiency assessments are based on the state's English language proficiency standards and addresses the language demands needed to reach college and career readiness.
-ELPA21 The state-adopted English language proficiency assessment assesses the language domains of reading, writing, listening, and speaking.
+ELPA21The stateapproved English language proficiency assessments are is based on the state's English language proficiency standards and address the language demands needed to reach college and career readiness.
+ELPA21-The state-adopted English language proficiency assessment assesses the language domains of reading, writing, listening, and speaking.
 The state exit criteria includes a minimum overall score on the annual state adopted English language proficiency assessment.
-The student's overall score on the annual assessment s the single criterion is used to measure proficiency in English and exit the student from English language development services.
-With the exception of students who test on paper, t the assessment is scored by the ELPA21 consortium'stesting vendor and districts are notified of students' results.
+The student's overall score on the annual assessments the single criterion is used to measure proficiency in English and exit the student from English language development services.
+With the exception of students who test on paper, tThe assessment is scored by the testing ELPA21 consortium's vendor and districts are notified of students' results.